nepsilon/search-query-parser/README.md

 ## Testing

-The 15 tests are written using the BDD testing framework should.js.
-Run `npm install --dev` to install it.
-Ensure you also have Mocha installed (`node install -g mocha`).
+The 15 tests are written using the BDD testing framework should.js, and run with mocha.
+Run `npm install should` and `npm instlal -g mocha` to install them both.

 Run tests with `mocha -R spec`.

 ## License